skilld-labs/zen/zen_classic/README.txt

 SUPPORT

-  The Zen Classic theme is left as-is for historical purposes and as a reference for people who used Zen 5.x-0.7 and earlier.
+  The Zen Classic theme is left as-is for historical purposes and as a reference for people who used Zen 5.x-0.7 and earlier and have gotten used to themeing with it.

-  Support for the theme is minimal.
+  However, since most developers dislike using it as a starting point for theme development, fewer people will be available to help with themeing issues you may encounter.